Qualifications of Voters

 - After you have registered, you will receive a ballot with the names of the candidates.
 You may vote for up to the number of candidates to be elected for each office.

-Evidence of identity and residence
+Evidence of Identity and Residence

 A voter shall:

-(i)one piece of identification issued by the Government of Canada, the Government of Saskatchewan, a municipality or a government agency that contains a photograph of the voter and his or her name and address (Saskatchewan driver’s licence) or
+(i)one piece of identification issued by the Government of Canada, the Government of Saskatchewan, a municipality or a government agency that contains a photograph of the voter and his or her name and address (Saskatchewan driver’s license) or